mifjpn/Moebuntu-SetupHelperScript2/README.md

  Or Original(or Example) login png-picture(N)?:" question.
 If You choose "N" for Oringinal or Example login images, A question for inputting images in PNG format for changes will appear.
-If you have a png image file you want to change, drag and drop it from nautilus file mamager.
+If you have a png image file you want to change, drag and drop it from nautilus file manager.
 If you press return without entering anything,you ask "Apply the cute image of anime-style Metan-chan (Reconstruction from the Great East Japan Earthquake-Japan's Great Disaster-Character)?(Y/N)" and you press Y,the cute metan-chan image will be specified.

 If you choose "11)remove Moebuntu theme(Reset to Yaru)", the 9-color theme file of Moebuntu will be deleted, and the default setting of "Yaru" will be restored.